-(c) Upon receipt of a complete application, the Director shall refer the application to the Planning Department and Fire Department (the "Referring Departments).
+(c) Upon receipt of a complete application, the Director shall refer the application to the Planning Department, the Department of Building Inspection, and Fire Department (the "Referring Departments).
 The Referring Departments shall determine whether an inspection of the premises is warranted in light of the type of Cannabis Consumption Permit sought and any inspection history at the premises, and shall conduct inspections as may be required.
 Said departments shall advise the Director in writing whether they recommend approval or denial of the application for the Cannabis Consumption permit, and the basis for that recommendation.